listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 A new car has just arrived outside the lot, and the driver asks you, *"Where is the closest open parking space?"*

 The only information you have is the *taken* spaces list (`T`), which lists all the occupied parking spaces.
+This list is sometimes sorted --- sometimes, it is not!

 ## Expected Output

-Here is a set of expected answers from our solution function, `get_parking_space`:
+Here is a set of expected inputs and outputs for our problem:

 ```
 Input -> Output